poppadum/dynquee/README.md

 ### What Is It?
 *dynquee* (pronounced '[dinky][dinky-definition]') is a program to run a dynamic marquee for [Recalbox].
 The name stands for **dyn**amic mar**quee**.

 It was originally intended to run on a [Raspberry Pi 4B][pi4] with two displays, Recalbox using the primary display for games and *dynquee* driving a second display for the marquee, similar to the [PiMarquee2][pimarquee2] project for [Retropie][retropie].
-But it can also run on a separate device and communicate with Recalbox via the network.
+But it can also run on Recalbox on PC, and on a separate device communicating with Recalbox via the network.

 ### Why?
 I'm building a bartop arcade machine and I want to have a dynamic marquee which can change depending on which game system is selected and which game is being played.